jzhoubu/HLP/README.md

 This is the official implementation of our ACL'2022 paper "[Hyperlink-induced Pre-training for Passage Retrieval in OpenQA](https://arxiv.org/pdf/2203.06942.pdf)".

-Acknowledgements: our implementation is based on the [DPR](https://github.com/facebookresearch/DPR) repository with minor modifications.
-Huge thanks to all the authors and contributors of the DPR repository!👏
+Acknowledgements: our implementation is based on the [DPR](https://github.com/facebookresearch/DPR) codebase.

 ## Quick Links